 When are supplies delivered?

-Supplies are delivered to students at the start and middle of the school year, in early February and August.
+Supplies are delivered to students at the start and middle of the school year, in early February.

 We welcome sponsors who would like to develop relationships with their adopted schools.
 At least once per year, you will receive a report about your school, letters or art from students, and photos of the school and students.
 When we visit schools, we deliver any letters and photos received from you.
 When needed, we provide a free translation service for correspondence.